griffithlab/rnabio.org/_posts/0003-07-01-Team_Assignment_ExpressionDE.md

 - Check which genes are differentially expressed with statistical significance
 - Visualize DE results.
 For example you could create an MDS plot, x-y scatter plot of mean KO vs Rescue FPKM values, or a volcano plot.

-Teams will now use ballgown to perform differential analysis followed by visualization of their results.
+Teams will now use ballgown to perform differential expression analysis followed by visualization of their results.
+Alternatively, if raw counts were generated teams can use edgeR or DESeq2 for differential expression analysis.

-Hint: You will should create a separate directory under your team_exercises folder for your ballgown outputs.
+Hint: You will should create a separate directory under your team_exercises folder for your ballgown (or edgeR or DESeq2) outputs.

 **Q2.** How many significant differentially expressed genes do you observe?